Budapest Ferenc Liszt International Airport: Collapse of Malév, aftermath, and future (2012–present)

+Up to December 2012, 61 million euros was spent to expand and modernise the airport infrastructure.
+In 2012 Terminals 2A and 2B were refurbished and connected to each other by the Skycourt main departures hall.
+Terminal 2B was extended in 2018.
+A new business and cargo area was constructed, the Budapest Airport Business Park, as well as a new airport hotel.

-There are further projects for the expansion of the airport, including a new cargo facilities area as well as a new Terminal 3, formerly called Terminal 2C and originally planned by 2020.
-In a 2021 interview, however, the newly appointed CEO stated that the construction of the new passenger hall could commence in 2025.
+Several future expansion projects involve another 300 million euros, pending regulatory approval and third-party investment.
+Proposals include new cargo facilities and a new Terminal 3 originally planned for 2020.
+The newly appointed CEO stated in a 2021 interview that construction of the new terminal could commence in 2025.

-In 2020, according to a report from Bloomberg, the Hungarian government was looking at buying the airport from its foreign owners such as GIC (Singaporean sovereign wealth fund) and Canadian AviAlliance.
-Prime Minister Viktor Orbán was opposed to the 2005 privatization.
+In 2020, according to a report from Bloomberg, the Hungarian government was looking to buy the airport from its foreign owners such as GIC (Singaporean sovereign wealth fund) and Canadian AviAlliance, reversing the 2005 privatization which the current Prime Minister Viktor Orbán had opposed.
 In September 2023 the government made a formal bid to buy Budapest Airport.

-On June 6, 2024, the government of Hungary announced that, together with Vinci Airports, they have purchased Budapest Airport, the operator of Budapest Liszt Ferenc International Airport, from its previous owners.
-Hungary and Vinci, after paying €3.1 billion in cash and assuming a net debt of €1.2 billion, now hold 80% and 20% ownership of the capital's airport, respectively.
-Vinci Airports will be the platform operator for decades to come, with a concession expiring in 2080.
-Mate Loga, State Secretary for Economic Strategy was appointed to be the Chairman of Budapest Airport, while Francois Bérisot serves as CEO now.
+On 6 June 2024, the government announced the purchase of the airport in partnership with Vinci Airports, the airport's operator.
+Hungary and Vinci, after paying €3.1 billion and assuming a net debt of €1.2 billion, respecitively hold 80% and 20% ownership.
+Vinci Airports will continue as operator, with a concession expiring in 2080.